 Available for sale investments are treated as impaired when there has been a significant or prolonged decline in fair value below the cost of the investment or where other objective evidence of impairment exists.
 The determination of what is "significant" or "prolonged" requires management judgment.
 Available for sale investments are recorded at cost and periodically marked to market with any gains and losses arising on such revaluation being recorded as a separate component of equity until the investment is sold or determined to have been impaired.
-On sale or impairment, the cumulative gain or loss of the investment for the period concerned.
+On sale or impairment, the cumulative gain or loss of the investment concerned is recorded in the income statement for the period concerned.